Is Beef Liver Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of beef liver during pregnancy?

-The primary risk is vitamin A toxicity.
-Beef liver contains preformed vitamin A (retinol) at levels that can be teratogenic during pregnancy.
-Excessive intake has been linked to birth defects including craniofacial abnormalities, heart defects, and neural tube defects like spina bifida.
-Additionally, liver can accumulate environmental toxins and heavy metals, and undercooked liver poses a risk of toxoplasmosis infection.
+The primary risk of eating beef liver during pregnancy is vitamin A toxicity.
+Beef liver contains preformed vitamin A (retinol) in amounts that can be teratogenic, meaning they can cause birth defects.
+Studies have linked excessive vitamin A intake to spina bifida, heart defects, and other developmental abnormalities.
+Additionally, liver can accumulate environmental toxins and heavy metals, and undercooked liver poses a risk of toxoplasmosis infection, which can cause miscarriage or serious harm to the developing baby.

 Why avoid beef liver if pregnant?